viamrobotics/docs/docs/tutorials/control/air-quality-fleet.md

 ## Code your custom TypeScript dashboard

 The [Viam TypeScript SDK](https://ts.viam.dev/) allows you to build custom web interfaces to interact with your machines.
-For this project, you'll use it to build a page that displays your air quality sensor data.
+For this project, you'll use it to build a page that displays air quality sensor data for a given location.
 You'll host the website locally on your personal computer, and view the interface in a web browser on that computer.

+As you'll find out in the [authentication step](#authenticate-your-code-to-your-viam-app-location), you can set each customer up with credentials to access the data from only their location, or you can create a dashboard showing data from all sensors in your entire organization.

 {{<imgproc class="aligncenter" src="/tutorials/air-quality-fleet/two-sensors.png" resize="x1000" declaredimensions=true alt="The air quality dashboard you'll build.
 This one has PM2.5 readings from two different sensor machines displayed, and a key with categories of air quality." style="max-width:500px" >}}